 Understanding the motivations behind trade wars and economic sanctions is essential to comprehending their implications and potential resolution.
 In the case of trade wars, countries often engage in protectionist measures to shield domestic industries from perceived unfair competition or safeguard national security interests.

 Economic sanctions, on the other hand, are driven by a mix of political, economic, and human rights concerns.
 Governments may impose sanctions to pressure regimes with poor human rights records to alter their behavior, deter aggression, or respond to national security threats.
 Economic sanctions also serve as a diplomatic tool to express international disapproval of specific policies or actions.
+When deciding to impose a sanction or engage in a trade war, governments often weigh the costs they are willing to pay, balancing the intended economic or political impact against the potential economic harm to their own country.

 It is critical to recognize that the motivations behind trade wars and economic sanctions are not always purely economic.
 Geopolitical factors, domestic politics, and power dynamics between countries often influence decisions to engage in these measures.